kulthoom12/best-photographer/README.md

 ### Future Features

 ### Newsletter Subscription
-- A newsletter signup option where users can receive updates on promotions, new photography packages, and blog posts.
+- A newsletter signup option where users can receive updates on promotions, new Photographer packages, and blog posts.
 - Users can sign in to view their past bookings and they can book future bookings too.

 ## Deployment